Unit 15: GenAI Considerations

 Take Action: Apply a healthy skepticism when reviewing genAI output and adopt a consistent practice of checking outputs against verified sources.
 GenAI often includes unsupported claims in its output.
 Verify outputs for claims lacking evidence and/or taken out of the context of the original argument.
 Then follow up to correct and/or support claims made ensuring that they align with the original intent.

-MisInformation, Disinformation, and Malinformation (MDM)
+Misinformation, Disinformation, and Malinformation (MDM)

 The ability of genAI to create realistic and plausible text, video, audio, and code makes the creation of false, biased, or politically motivated media faster and easier to produce.
 For example, the technology currently enables bad actors to realistically represent people speaking words that they did not speak and can place them in visual contexts (such as in photos or videos) where they have never been.
 When put out into the world, deepfakes and other such media can have profound impacts on decision making, social and political attitudes and movements, political races and elections, economies, journalistic integrity, and emotional states, to name a few areas.